numtide/.github/SUPPORT.md

 # Getting support

-Commercial support is available on https://numtide.com/
+Commercial support is available at https://numtide.com/